anastasia-zhukova/Diverse_CDCR_datasets/README.md

 **Document** is a specific text, e.g., a news article.

 The composion of these attributes as ```topic_id/subtopic_id/doc_id``` will be used as a unique document key within a dataset.
-To make a document unique across the datasets, modify the key into ```dataset/topic/subtopic/document```.
+To make a document unique across the datasets, modify the key into ```dataset/topic_id/subtopic_id/doc_id```.

 If a dataset contains only subtopics, but they are all related to one topic, e.g., football, then they are organized under one topic.
 If a dataset contains multiple subtopics but they do not share same topics, then for each subtopic separate topics are artificially created.

-## CoNLL format (simplified)
+## Input formats
+### 1) (simplified) CoNLL format: Full document texts & annotations

 CoNLL format is a standard input format for within-document [coreference resolution](https://paperswithcode.com/dataset/conll-2012-1).
 The original format contains multiple columns that contain information per each token, e.g., POS tags, NER labels.
 We use a simplified format (based on the format of input filed used by [Barhom et al. 2019](https://github.com/shanybar/event_entity_coref_ecb_plus/tree/master/data/interim/cybulska_setup)) that contains tokens, their identifiers in the text (e.g., doc_id, sent_id), and labels of coref chains:

 | Column ID |  Type  | Description                               |
 |:----------|:------:|:------------------------------------------|